-"That was quick," he said.
+"That was quick," he said, accepting the cup.
 "What caused it?"

 Harry drank the disgusting potion.
 It tasted like rotting sardines.
 "Did Brodes survive?"

 Harry let out a sigh of relief.
-"Thanks…"
+"Thanks."

+After Cotter left, boredom got to Harry.
+He ate another one of Dumbledore's biscuits to resume the strange Mirror connection, even though he still unnerved by it.
 He walked through the mirror, ignoring his reflection and found himself following a much more agile Remus Lupin up the Potter's staircase, holding his little Mirror's hand.

-"…But Albus, surely, this magic is just too rare… No one in my family has ever been one—"
+"…But Albus, surely, this magic is just too rare.
+No one in my family has ever been one—"